 You must have heard about the Refresh Rate while buying a gaming monitor, gaming laptop, or even TV.
-Every gadget with a screen comes with a refresh rate.
-For gaming, refresh rate plays a significant role and that is why brands show off the highest refresh rates in their gaming monitor, laptops, tv, and gaming smartphones.
+Every gadget with a screen comes with a certain refresh rate.
+Refresh rate plays a significant role in gaming and that is why brands show off the highest refresh rates in their gaming monitor, laptops, tv, and gaming smartphones use it to attract more and more customers.

 But what exactly refresh rate is?
 Do you need to consider the Refresh rate while looking for a gaming laptop?
 What is the best refresh rate for a gaming monitor?
 Why do I need to consider the refresh rate while buying a TV?

 You will learn everything about Refresh Rate here.

 What is the Refresh Rate?

 In a very simple and layman’s language, a refresh rate is the ability of a display to process a new image every second.
-That means the number of times a new image appears on the display in one second is called Refresh Rate.
+That means the number of times a new image appears on the display in one second is called the Refresh Rate.
 The more images per second, the smoother the video will look and vice-versa.
 The refresh rate is measured in Hertz (Hz).

 So, if you are seeing a gaming monitor with a 240hz refresh rate, that means it can process 240 images per second.
 In other terms, that would be a 240FPS display.
 FPS here means, Frames Per Second.

 Let’s see the refresh rate from another perspective.
 Have you ever played with a flipbook?
 The more pages will give you a smooth animation.
 Now consider pages as Frames and every flip in one second is the Refresh Rate of that flipbook.

-By default, every monitor, tv, laptop, the smartphone has a refresh rate of 60hz.
+By default, every monitor, TV, laptop, the smartphone has a refresh rate of 60hz.
 It is a basic refresh rate in every non-gaming office monitor and other non-gaming displays.
 But it increases as you move to the premium segment of displays, especially gaming displays.
+New smartphones are also offering 90hz and even 120hz display that gives smoother animations and gaming experience.

 But what is the best refresh rate for gaming?